ehanstad/RPG-Heroes/README.md

 ### view
 The actual game is created in /game, containing of `Game` which inits the game with input from the user. `FirstSection` and `SecondSection` is classes which takes the game forward. `GameUtils` is a help-class for the earlier mentioned classes. `ConsoleColor` is a class which contains ANSI code for different colors for the console.

+### tests
+Most of the functions in model are tested, those tests can be found in the /test folder where tests are created for each specific classes together with Armor and Weapon classes.

 ## Description
 First assignment for the backend part of the course Java Fullstack Remote Nordics Jan 23